CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 Note=[if accrual basis --- "principles" should be used instead of "practice"]

-5.1.1.sec=The Company's books, financial statements, and records shall be prepared in accordance with generally accepted accounting {practices\principals}, consistently applied.
-The Company shall use the cash or accrual method of accounting, as determined by the {Manager\Member} and permitted by applicable tax law.
-All federal, state, and local statements and records of the Company shall be prepared by the Member or a firm selected by the {Manager\Member}.
+5.1.1.sec=The Company's books, financial statements, and records shall be prepared in accordance with generally accepted accounting {practices/principles}, consistently applied.
+The Company shall use the cash or accrual method of accounting, as determined by the {Member/Manager} and permitted by applicable tax law.
+All federal, state, and local statements and records of the Company shall be prepared by the Member or a firm selected by the {Member/Manager}.

 5.1.2.sec=The Company shall comply with all recordkeeping requirements imposed by the Act.
 The Company shall maintain its books, records, and financial statements separate from those of any other Person.